-The Valpo Core course, titled The Human Experience, is a two-semester, 10 credit course required of all first-year students not enrolled in the Christ College Freshman Program.
-Focusing on the human experience as great thinkers, writers, and artists have represented it, this interdisciplinary course draws on an intercultural, multinational reading list.
+The Valpo Core course, titled The Human Experience, is a two-semester, 8 credit general education course required of all first-year students not enrolled in the Christ College Freshman Program.
+Focusing on the human experience as great thinkers, writers, and artists have represented it, this interdisciplinary foundation course draws on an intercultural, multinational reading list.
 It is designed to introduce students to college-level work by developing skills in close reading and critical thinking, in speaking, and especially in writing.

 - Writing Intensive: one course